 With home prices still rising slightly, relatively low inventory, and a lot of cash offers, the residential real estate market is pretty tough for buyers right now.
-So the one thing you don’t want to do when buying real estate in Los Angeles is rush in and wind up with a costly lemon.
+So the one thing you don’t want to do when buying real estate in Riverside is rush in and wind up with a costly lemon.

 Many properties may look good at first glance, but looks can often be mighty deceiving.
 And then, on the other hand, some glaring flaws really aren’t that big a deal.
 So what should you be on the lookout for when considering a potential purchase?
-To find out, consider these 6 things that should make you run the other way when buying real estate in Los Angeles.
+To find out, consider these 6 things that should make you run the other way when buying real estate in Riverside.

 1. Roof Problems

 A quality, well maintained roof can last a long time, sometimes more than 30 years.
 But that quality roof didn’t come cheap, costing maybe in excess of $10,000 all the way up to $30,000.
-So you must take a careful look at the roof before buying real estate in Los Angeles.
+So you must take a careful look at the roof before buying real estate in Riverside.

 Real estate pros suggest that you “ask the seller how old the roof is and inspect the gutters to make sure the drainage systems are in good working order.
 You also want to be on the lookout for dry rot – often caused by poor ventilation – which can cause sagging and crumbling.
 You may be able to see from the ground whether there are cracked or missing shingles.
 But it pays to get a roofer to do an inspection, either before you make the offer or during the contract phase of the negotiations.”

 Major plumbing issues should also make you run the other way when buying real estate in Riverside.
 These too can entail some very costly repairs, as much as $25,000 to $50,000 for sewer lines and septic tanks.
 But the problem is that most of the plumbing, unlike the roof, is out of sight and usually not easily accessible.